 If cycling isn’t your thing, consider eating your way through the city with a food tour.
 Austin has an incredible food scene that you shouldn’t miss.

 The Food Tasting Network hosts a great private food tour that hits some of the best restaurants in Austin.
 Just book early, as tours fill up fast!

 During the evening, spend your time dancing at some of Austin’s hippest clubs like Summit Rooftop Lounge or Plush.
 If you’re looking for live music and dancing, check out The White Horse and Hole in the Wall.

 For a trendy spot to stay in downtown Austin, check out Hotel ZaZa.
 It’s down the street from popular dining spots like The Roosevelt Room and TruLucks.

 Suggested by Ally from Ally Travels

 Chicago is known as the Windy City.
-It is the epicenter of the Midwest, offering fabulous restaurants, museums, and shopping, and a rich musical scene consisting of jazz, blues, and house music.
+It is the one of the best cities in the Midwest to visit, offering fabulous restaurants, museums, and shopping, and a rich musical scene consisting of jazz, blues, and house music.

-On a visit to Chicago, you must visit the Willis Tower (formerly known as the Sears Tower): it offers some of the most iconic views of the city.
+On a visit to Chicago, you must visit the skydeck of the Willis Tower (formerly known as the Sears Tower): it offers some of the most iconic views of the city.
 This skyscraper is currently the third tallest skyscraper in the USA.

 There is no better place to stay in Chicago than the luxurious and legendary Langham Chicago Hotel.
 It has the perfect location, just a couple of blocks from all the shopping, dining, and entertainment on the Magnificent Mile.